bdrn/astro-portfolio/src/data/blog/post4.md

 tags: ["api", "node", "ci/cd", "docker"]
 ---

-# Post (4) - Why This Project?
+## Post (4) - Why This Project?

-A while ago I took a course on containerization and dockerization to understand more of what my brother (a DevOps engineer) works with.
+A while ago I took a course on containerization and dockerization to understand more of the DevOps process.
 The best way to learn was to build, so I created a production-ready API that applied security, testing, and continuous integration best practices.

 In earlier projects my APIs worked locally but lacked production concerns: